Wittenborg's Spaceboxes to get Facelift with Giant Murals by International Artists

-On 27 September, 2015, the city of Apeldoorn, home of Wittenborg University, will once again host its annual Street Art Festival.
+On 27 September, 2015, the city of Apeldoorn, home of WUAS, will once again host its annual Street Art Festival.
 The event boasts “battles” between urban dance groups, skate boarders and graffiti artists.

 Giant murals will also be painted all over the city’s walls, including Wittenborg’s Spacebox student accommodation, by famous international artists giving it a huge facelift.
 Though the festival is only on 27 September, the artists will already start working on the walls about a week ahead given the size of their canvasses!